 Cost Commitment: The team will be responsible for Supplies, workshop fees and any other cost that the team chooses to incur.
 This will vary depending on how many team members a team has and what challenge they are doing.

-Team Manager: A team has to be lead by an adult usually a parent volunteer.
+Team Manager: A team has to be led by an adult, usually a parent volunteer.
 This would be a commitment of 2-4 hours per week.
 Team managers are there only to facilitate the meeting but do not contribute any ideas towards the solution.

-Training: FreeTeam Manager trainings are provided by the region.
+Training: FreeTeam Manager training is provided by the region.
 The region also provides Team workshops and Instant Challenge Scrimmage at a nominal cost.
 You can also get free online training at www.diuniversity.org.